Recovery Boundaries: When Habit Guidance Is Not Enough

 This page is about escalation, not alarm

 Readers often stay in self-guided habit advice too long because escalation feels like overreaction.
 That is the wrong frame.
 Escalation is not failure.
 It is simply recognizing that a general routine article is no longer the right tool for the question in front of you.
 Habit guidance is strongest when the problem is about structure, consistency, timing, friction, and recoverable drift.
-It gets weak quickly when symptoms, injuries, medication changes, or repeated failed resets change what “safe” or “appropriate” even means.
+It gets weak quickly when symptoms, injuries, clinician-directed changes, or repeated failed resets change what “safe” or “appropriate” even means.

 Use a three-lane decision map